Brain Tumors: Symptoms

 Brain tumor symptoms depend on the size and location of the tumor.
-These symptoms are caused by the damage the tumor does to specific parts of the brain, and increased pressure inside the skull.
+Symptoms are caused by the damage the tumor does to parts of the brain, and increased pressure inside the skull.

-If a brain tumor grows slowly, its symptoms might appear very gradually so that you might not notice them for a long time.
-Here are the most common symptoms of a brain tumor:
+If a brain tumor grows slowly, its symptoms may appear very slowly over time.
+You may not notice them for a long time.
+The most common symptoms of a brain tumor include:

-Weakness or loss of feeling in the arms, legs, or both
+Weakness or loss of feeling.
+This occurs in the arms, legs, or both.

 Stumbling or inability to walk

 Changes in vision or abnormal eye movements

 Changes in alertness, from increased sleepiness to coma